Monorepos

 Single procedure

-When a project covers a single procedure, everything lives next to one procedure.yaml.
-Phases, plugs, environment, and locally-generated reports all sit in the same folder so you do not have to think about paths.
+When a project covers a single procedure, everything lives next to one procedure .yaml file.
+Phases, plugs, and the environment all sit in the same folder so you do not have to think about paths.

 Multiple procedures

-When a second product joins the repo, lift the reusable code into shared/ and keep each procedure under procedures/<name>/ with its own procedure.yaml.
+When a second product joins the repo, lift the reusable code into shared/ and keep each procedure under procedures/<name>/ with its own .yaml file.
 Each procedure then references shared code by relative path, so you keep one canonical copy of every driver and helper.

-Each procedure.yaml resolves Python references against its own directory, so shared modules are reached either via relative paths (../../shared/phases/save_to_mes) or by adding shared/ to PYTHONPATH from .env.local.
+Each procedure .yaml file resolves Python references against its own directory, so shared modules are reached either via relative paths (../../shared/phases/save_to_mes) or by adding shared/ to PYTHONPATH from .env.local.

 Sharing a plug across procedures

-Define each plug once under shared/plugs/ and reference it from every procedure.yaml that needs it, so a single file holds the canonical driver.
+Define each plug once under shared/plugs/ and reference it from every procedure .yaml file that needs it, so a single file holds the canonical driver.

 plugs: